 "I know that it looks as if Suncoast is losing.
 They are gaining the ability to have more students, have more facilities," Connor said.

-Members of the audience spoke during a Q&A about their love of Suncoast Poly as a non-traditional high school, capped at 600 enrollment, with unique offerings in robotics, animation, nursing and automotive.
+Members of the audience spoke during a Q&A about their love of Suncoast Poly as a nontraditional high school, capped at 600 enrollment, with unique offerings in robotics, animation, nursing and automotive.

 One person asked how the district plans to pay for moving all those expensive labs and equipment to a new space.

-"In terms of those resources I have no doubt, with the grants that we're applying for right now related to STEM that we'll be able to do that," Connor said.
+"In terms of those resources, I have no doubt, with the grants that we're applying for right now related to STEM, that we'll be able to do that," Connor said.

 Some in the audience laughed and shook their heads.

-"Brookside has issues," she said.
-Many students come from low-income families, but not enough to qualify for a boost in federal funding from Title One aid, Casimir said.
-So in her experience, to suddenly inject the school with a lot of money, while the district is struggling financially due to low enrollment, doesn't make sense.
+Many students come from low-income families, but not enough to qualify for a boost in federal funding from Title I aid, Casimir said.
+In her experience, it doesn't make sense to suddenly inject the school with a lot of money while the district is struggling financially due to low enrollment.

-"They expect to go, like, miles and leaps and bounds?
-It's impossible," she said.
-The plan presented is not solving the problem at Brookside, but creating problems for Suncoast Polytechnical High School, she added.
+The plan presented is not solving the problem at Brookside but creating problems for Suncoast Poly, she added.

 "I just want the best for the schools, right?
 I think that Polytech has a good campus.
-And it's not going to work out if they move here, because they won't have the college anymore," he said.
+And it's not going to work out if they move here because they won't have the college anymore," he said.

 Some students and parents never expected Suncoast Poly to get wrapped up in the Schools of Hope situation.